oursky/likecoin-op/likenft/safe-wallet.md

 - `Transaction Builder`
 - Fill in the LikeProtocol Proxy address
 - Paste the current version of LikeProtocol abi, which is find in last tag of `abi/LikeProtocol.json`
-- The interface should show avalible function, pick `upgradeToAndCall`
+- The interface should show available function, pick `upgradeToAndCall`
 - Paste the above script output of BookNFT address to `newImplementation`, `data` with the above output of `prepareUpgradeToAndCall.ts` script
 - Submit the proposal
 - Ask the owner to sign with attached expected payload for cross check.